paulscherrerinstitute/IocshDeclWrap/README.md

 to the user function and therefore remain available outside of the scope of `Context::getArg`.
 This is what the context is used for.
 It lets you allocate something new and attach it to the context.
 The context is eventually destroyed after the user function returns.
+This is always necessary if you cannot pass an argument by value.

 Here is the example where the user function expects a C++ `std::string *` pointer argument; since the `iocshArgBuf` only holds a `const char *` pointer we have to